How to Apply for Graduate Financial Aid

 You must list the University of New Haven as one of the schools entitled to receive this information and list our Title IV school code # which is 001397.
 Students who applied for aid in the previous academic year may file a "Renewal FAFSA".
 Even though your renewal FAFSA may list "University of New Haven", you must put the Title IV school code #001397 on the application.
 As long as you have listed the 001397 University of New Haven code # on your application, we will receive your FAFSA information electronically from the processing center.
 If you previously completed the FAFSA and received your processed Student Aid Report from the federal processing center but did not authorize release to the University of New Haven you should log into your FAFSA and add the 001397 school code.

-Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of the 2015 Tax Return Transcript(s).
-Students not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2015 Tax Return Transcript(s) from the Internal Revenue Service (IRS).
-You may visit a local IRS office to obtain a copy.
-There are local offices in each state.
-You may also contact the IRS at 1-800-829-1040 to speak with a representative.
+Students selected for a process called Verification will need to complete a Verification Worksheet and provide copies of the 2019 Tax Return Transcript(s).
+Students not utilizing or unable to utilize the IRS Data Retrieval process on the FAFSA must obtain a copy of the 2019 Tax Return Transcript(s) from the Internal Revenue Service (IRS).
+Visit https://www.irs.gov/ and select the option "Get Your Tax Record" where you will be provided with options to either obtain the tax return transcript online or by mail.
 Students are asked to provide the verification information as soon as possible.
 Delays in receipt of the verification documentation almost always delays the processing and disbursing of your financial aid.
 As a result, late fees and holds may be placed on your account so its important that you pay close attention to the information you receive from our office.

 FAFSA TIP FOR GRADUATE STUDENTS- Based on your status as a "Graduate Student" FAFSA considers you an independent student and does not require you to provide parent information.
 As such when answering the questions on the FAFSA that refer to the number in your household and the number in college, be aware that FAFSA is only referring to you, your spouse, your children and any other legal dependents you may have.
 Please do not include your parents or siblings in this data field.